pdf-association/pdf-issues/README.md

 <p>Errata on PDF 1.7 (ISO 32000-1:2008) and withdrawn ISO publications are <b>not</b> supported.
 The PDF Association maintains a <a href="https://www.pdfa.org/index-of-pdf-related-iso-publications/">full list of all PDF-related ISO publications</a>.</p>

-Resolutions proposed here are **not** officially authorized by the [ISO working groups responsible for PDF](https://www.pdfa.org/iso-status/) and may get changed by future ISO publications.
+Not all resolutions proposed here are officially authorized by the [ISO working groups responsible for PDF](https://www.pdfa.org/iso-status/) and may get changed when reviewed by the ISO working group.

 ## A Simple Process
 1. Open a new GitHub Issue.
 Clearly explain the mistake you have found in a published ISO PDF 2.0-based standard, or the feature you would like to see in a future version.